DTel-HQ/dtel/Payment.md

 ## 2. Earn money

-Read your preferred bot's documentation to learn how to earn money.
+Read your preferred bots'/bot's documentation to learn how to earn money.

 ## 3. Topping Up
-In any server with both the bot and DiscordTel: **Make sure both bots are online**, then:
+In any server with both your preferred payment bot(s) and DiscordTel: **IF they are ALL online,** run the following commands for the bot(s):

+**WARNING: DO NOT TOP-UP WHEN DISCORDTEL IS OFFLINE!**

 * `t!credit @DiscordTel <Amount>` for Tatsumaki
 * `~>transfer @DiscordTel <Amount>` for Mantaro
 * `~transfer <Amount> @DiscordTel` for Hifumi

 Your `<Amount>` is the price that you are transferring to the bot.
 After you run the command you will receive a confirmation.

-**WARNING: DO NOT TOP-UP WHEN DISCORDTEL IS OFFLINE!**

 Type `>help` before you make a transaction to see if DiscordTel is online.
 If you did not receive the credits in your DTel account, contact [DiscordTel HQ](https://discord.gg/RN7pxrB) or `>dial *611` when DTel comes back online.